actsl/kiss_sdl/README.md

 window is provided and has no focus, the focus of a widget is determined by the focus member of the structure of that widget.

 The event processing functions are called after each other in the event processing loop.
 The scrollbar, progressbar and combo box event functions are also called after the event processing loop with the event argument NULL.
-The standard function returns nonzero when an event happened in that widget which the user may want to additionally process.
+The base functions return nonzero when an event happened in the widget that the user may want to additionally process.
 The event functions have an additional argument, a pointer to an integer that is assigned a nonzero value when the widgets have to be redrawn.

-The drawing functions are called after each other in every cycle, after the event processing loop, when there is a need to redraw the widgets.
-The user may write ones own drawing functions and call the standard functions inside them, to do an additional drawing.
+The drawing functions are called after each other in every iteration, after the event processing loop, when there is a need to redraw the widgets.
+The user may write ones own drawing functions and call the base functions inside them, to do an additional drawing.
 The order of the drawing functions in the loop is important, the next functions draw over the drawing done by the previous functions.
-Especially when combo boxes are used, as their popup textboxes draw over the widgets below the combo box.
+Especially when combo boxes are used, as their popup text boxes draw over the widgets below the combo box.

-Ten widgets are implemented as standard widgets, these are a window, multiline label, button, select button, vertical scrollbar, horizontal scrollbar, progress bar, entry box, textbox, and combo box.
+Ten widgets are implemented as base widgets, these are a window, multiline label, button, select button, vertical scrollbar, horizontal scrollbar, progress bar, entry box, text box, and combo box.
 The two examples show how to use these widgets together.
 The first example implements a working file selection dialog with scrollable text boxes, the second example shows a use of a combo box.
 Likely most of the user interfaces can be made by using only these widgets, but the toolkit doesn't prevent adding any additional functionality.

 Is it possible to make composite widgets from several other widgets?
 The widgets have coordinates relative to the main window, but it is possible